 3. Three Mile Island (March 28, 1979)

-The most serious nuclear accident in U.S. history took place at the Three Mile Island plant near Harrisburg, Pennsylvania, a brand-new facility lauded for its state-of-the-art design, efficiency and affordability during an era of energy crises.
+The most infamous nuclear accident in U.S. history took place at the Three Mile Island plant near Harrisburg, Pennsylvania, a brand-new facility lauded for its state-of-the-art design, efficiency and affordability during an era of energy crises.
 It began when a pressure valve in one of the reactors failed to close, allowing cooling water—contaminated with radiation—to drain into adjoining buildings.
 Control room operators made critical errors as they struggled to contain the crisis, and by early morning the core had heated to over 4,000 degrees—just 1,000 degrees short of meltdown.
 As radioactive steam began pouring out of the plant, word of the incident leaked to the outside world; within days radiation levels were elevated over a four-county zone.
 Pennsylvania Governor Richard Thornburgh ordered the evacuation of pregnant women and small children from the area.

 On March 31, plant workers were able to address the problems and ended the threat of a meltdown.
 Although no official deaths or injuries were reported, there has been an ongoing controversy over whether the radiation released at Three Mile Island led to increased cancer and infant mortality rates in the region.
 The incident also eroded the American public’s faith in nuclear power.

 5. Chernobyl (April 26, 1986)

 Built in the late 1970s about 65 miles north of Kyiv in Ukraine, the Chernobyl plant was one of the largest and oldest nuclear power plants in the world.
 In April of 1986, a bungled experiment at one of the facility’s four reactors created a sudden power surge, which in turn led to a series of blasts that blew the 1,000-ton steel top off of the reactor.
 A lethal cloud of radioactive material gathered over the nearby town of Pripyat—which was not evacuated until 36 hours after the explosion—before wafting over large parts of Europe.